dorazhao99/ai-ethics/README.md

 # Reading List of AI Ethics Books + Articles + Others
+**Work in Progress; Last Updated December 11, 2020**

-A compilation of things I have read and want to read relating to AI ethics, algorithmic bias, and generally about fairness / bias in computing.
+A compilation of things I have read / want to read relating to AI ethics, algorithmic bias, and generally about fairness / bias in computing.

 Mainly focused on books / articles that are accessible to those even without domain-specific knowledge.
 However, there are links to some papers / conferences at the bottom as well.